Twylixy/luna_backend/ENVFILES.md

 **Type**: *string* \
 **Required**: *True* \
 **Exapmle**: *API_HOST=api:8000* \
 Host of api.
-In example defined api container (by its name) and port, that Django is listening
+In example defined api container (by its name) and port, that Uvicorn is listening

 `FRONTEND_HOST` \
 **Type**: *string* \